RaVierma/url_validator/README.md

 # URL Validator (In Rust)
 This is a URL validator written in Rust in programming language.
+It is useful tool for find broken/not working urls.
 This also support bulk url validation.

 ## Features